Vietnam-Cambodia

 Route

-• Highway No.22 from Ho Chi Minh City, crossing Moc Bai International Checkpoint - this is the most popular checkpoint
+• Highway No. 22 from Ho Chi Minh City, via Moc Bai International Checkpoint — this remains the most frequented checkpoint.

-• Xa Xia (Vietnam) to Prek Chak (Cambodia) crossing Ha Tien International Checkpoint.
-This checkpoint is open for mostly international travelers.
+• Xa Xia (Vietnam) to Prek Chak (Cambodia) crossing Ha Tien International Checkpoint, which is mainly open to international travelers.
 (Node C on the map)

 Moc Bai - Bavet Crossing

-The travel distance between the two dynamic cities Phnom Penh and Ho Chi Minh City seems insignificant as it is only 150 km.
-However, even though you might be fully equipped with transportation, money, and health, there is still one more challenge which you have to conquer before heading toward one city from another: crossing the Moc Bai – Bavet Border.
+The travel distance between the bustling cities of Phnom Penh and Ho Chi Minh City is roughly 150 km.
+Regardless of your preparation, whether it be transportation, money, or health, one significant challenge remains: crossing the Moc Bai–Bavet Border.

-A bonus fact to give you before your trip: In Vietnam, the Moc Bai Border is not simply an international border gate.
-It is also parts of a bigger area called the Moc Bai Economic Zone, a 21,284 ha area including Ben Cau and Trang Bang districts of Tay Ninh province!
+A bonus fact before your trip: In Vietnam, the Moc Bai Border is more than just an international crossing; it is part of a larger area known as the Moc Bai Economic Zone, encompassing 21,284 hectares, which includes the Ben Cau and Trang Bang districts of Tay Ninh province!

 Visa Procedure

-Like Laos, procedure to cross Cambodian international checkpoint from Vietnam is simple and convenient.
-Immigration officers at these check points only require Vietnamese travelers to present passports to cross the gate, while international tourists need Cambodian visa which can be obtained at these checkpoints on arrival.
-E-visa which is obtained online from Cambodian Ministry of Foreign Affair is also permitted to use at these checkpoints.
+The process of crossing the Cambodian international checkpoint from Vietnam is simple and efficient.
+Immigration officers at these checkpoints typically only require Vietnamese travelers to present their passports for crossing, while international tourists need a Cambodian visa, which can be obtained on arrival.
+E-visas, acquired online from the Cambodian Ministry of Foreign Affairs, are also accepted at these checkpoints.

-On the way back to Vietnam, you need to have a visa ready to show to Immigration office at the border check point.
-Vietnam Visa on arrival is not available with border crossing.
+When returning to Vietnam, ensure that you have a visa ready to present at the immigration office at the border checkpoint, as a Vietnam visa on arrival is not available for border crossings.

 Transportation

-Some of worth-considering bus providers including Vietnamese firms like Mai Linh, Sapaco or GSG, and also Cambodian providers such as Mekong Express, Capitol Tour and 168 Bus.
-Buses of Mekong Express also have a tour guide to introduce and assist guests along the trip.
-Below are some addresses where guests can purchase bus ticket to Cambodia.
+Recommended bus operators include Vietnamese firms like Mai Linh, Sapaco, and GSG, along with Cambodian providers such as Mekong Express, Capitol Tour, and 168 Bus.
+Mekong Express also offers a tour guide to assist passengers during their journey.
+Below are updated addresses where travelers can purchase bus tickets to Cambodia:

 Conversations (1)